It’s Not as Easy as it Sounds. It involves your OKR champion. And The Karate Kid.

 Not using a modern OKR management tool, i.e. spreadsheets don’t scale.
 Look, this is a shameless plug, we know that.
 But we also believe it.
 We believe that teams who use Koan have better alignment and work together with purpose.
 By having purpose-built software for the job of goal tracking, you’ll avoid a TON of time spent running around and getting updates.

-Ultimately we want nothing more than for your organization to be the best version of itself it can be and so, be patient, it’s going to take you two to three quarters to get it right, ensure your champion takes ownership of the process and schedule a demo today to see how Koan can get your team on the same page.
+Ultimately we want nothing more than for your organization to be the best version of itself it can be and so, be patient, it’s going to take you two to three quarters to get it right, ensure your champion takes ownership of the process.
+Feel free to sign up for Koan (it's free forever!) or schedule a demo today to see how we can help get your team on the same page.